CodeItQuick/CodeItQuick.github.io/_posts/2024-05-29-beginner-heuristics-of-TDD.md

 Here are the guidelines I can brainstorm up quickly:
 1. Only one assert per test
+2. Avoid mid-test asserts, consider two separate tests instead
-2. Follow ZOMBIES acronym when at the lowest layer of testing/directly against the class
+3. Follow ZOMBIES acronym when at the lowest layer of testing/directly against the class
-3. If your tests are complicated, your production code is complicated
+4. If your tests are complicated, your production code is complicated
-4. Tests must be fast!
+5. Tests must be fast!
 Eliminate all slow tests from your primary test suite
-5. Test coverage must be adequate!
+6. Test coverage must be adequate!
 Above 80% is a reasonable goal
-6. Refactor your tests just like you refactor your code
 7. More tests make refactoring easier not more difficult
-8. Run the fast tests frequently; every 5 minutes is probably too slow.
+8. Run the fast tests frequently; every 10 minutes is probably too slow.
 9. The vast majority of production code is not clean enough to test drive, until you get really skilled
 10. No control statements in your tests
-11. Avoid mocking frameworks.
-12. Stick to handwritten fakes, stubs, spies, etc.
+11. Stick to handwritten fakes, stubs, spies, etc.
-13. Your test suite should mirror the test pyramid - only a few e2e, some integration, many unit tests
+12. Your test suite should mirror the test pyramid - only a few e2e, some integration, many unit tests
-14. Pull out business logic from application logic, it makes it easier to test
+13. Pull out business logic from application logic, it makes it easier to test
-15. On every change run all the tests in your "fast" suite.
+14. On every change run all the tests in your "fast" suite.
 Check for those nasty side effects!
-16. UX is very difficult to test.
-Try to pull out the business logic.
-Try to keep it as declarative as you can.
-17. There are many flavours to legacy code.
+15. There are many flavours to legacy code.
 Some of it will be easy to add tests (and is testable), others not so much.
-18. Static methods are hard to test
-19. Don't test what you don't own
+16. Don't test what you don't own
-20. To write production code a failing test must be written first
+17. To write production code a failing test must be written first
-21. Only write the simplest thing that will make the current test pass
+18. Only write the simplest thing that will make the current test pass
-22. If too many tests fail at once you've gone too fast, backup and try again
+19. If too many tests fail at once you've gone too fast, backup and try again with more frequent smaller changes
+20. Static methods are hard to test

 # The Definitions